 V – Value

-By default, the ability to request samples (i.e. the “Request Sample” link) will be turned off for “Value” and “Quality” customers.
+By default, the ability to request samples will be turned off for “Value” and “Quality” customers.

-In addition to the above business rule, two new fields will be added -
+Two new fields will be added -

-Customer Profile - Sample form accessible from Item Detail – Yes or No. Defaults to Yes for all customers
+Customer Profile – Can Request Sample – Yes or No. Defaults to Yes or No depending on the logic specified above.

 Division Profile - Sample form target email ids – one for paper and one for non-paper requests.
 A list of email addresses that will receive the sample form when it is submitted.